Z80-Retro/2063-Z80-cpm/README.md

 A BIOS and build scripts for installing CP/M 2.2 on an SD card for the [Z80 Retro! board.
 ](https://github.com/johnwinans/2063-Z80)

+## How to Clone This Repo

+Since incorporating the use of submodules, the process of 'getting everything' requires a command that will recursively download all of the parts like this:

+	git clone --recurse-submodules git@github.com:johnwinans/2063-Z80-cpm.git

 ## How to Avoid Spoilers!

 Starting on 20220304 you can avoid any spoilers while watching my